pivotal-cf/docs-gitlab/resources.html.md

 ---

 # Resource requirements for GitLab for Pivotal Cloud Foundry&reg;
-These are the default resource and IP requirements for installing the tile
+These are the default resource and IP requirements for installing the tile.
 <table border="1" class="nice">
 	<tr>
 		<th>Product</th>